jono-rams/surround-to-eac3/README.md

   * Audio streams not in your target languages are dropped to save space and processing time.

-  * Files are skipped entirely if no audio streams in the target languages meet the criteria for transcoding or copying, preventing empty or unnecessary output files.
+  * Files are skipped entirely if no audio streams in the target languages meet the criteria for transcoding, preventing empty or unnecessary output files.

+* **Flexible Output:**

-* **Flexible Output:** Save processed files alongside originals or in a specified output directory, maintaining the source folder structure if applicable.
+  * Save processed files alongside originals or in a specified output directory, maintaining the source folder structure if applicable.

 ## Prerequisites